The optimal indexes for this query are ...

 sudo bash -x install_sensor /var/lib/mysql/slow.log

-Once installed, the sensor will start sending identified slow queries within a few minutes.
+Once installed, the sensor will start collecting slow queries within up to 30 minutes.

 EverSQL performance sensor will track your databases slow query logs on an on-going basis and generate personalized optimization insights for you automatically.
 You can find more information here.